Connect with others who understand.

 Written by Jessica Wolpert

-Many people with eczema report a link between low iron levels and eczema outbreaks, but it’s not clear whether eczema is actually linked to anemia — low levels of healthy red blood cells.
+Many people with eczema have noticed a possible link between low iron levels and eczema flare-ups.
+However, it’s still unclear whether eczema is directly related to anemia, a condition in which the body has too few healthy red blood cells.

 Another member said, “I’m wondering if the low iron is causing the eczema to be so bad, like with my other symptoms.”

-Read on to find out more about a possible link between iron-deficiency anemia — the most common type of anemia — and eczema.
+Read on to learn more about the possible connection between iron-deficiency anemia — the most common type of anemia — and eczema.

 What Is Anemia?

-Anemia occurs when your body doesn’t produce enough red blood cells or your red blood cells don’t function properly.
-Red blood cells contain a protein called hemoglobin, which carries oxygen from the lungs to the rest of the body.
-If you don’t have enough red blood cells and hemoglobin to carry oxygen to all your body parts, you may experience the symptoms of anemia.
+Anemia occurs when your body doesn’t make enough red blood cells or those cells don’t work properly.
+Red blood cells contain hemoglobin, a protein that carries oxygen from the lungs to the rest of the body.
+If you don’t have enough red blood cells or hemoglobin, your body may not get the oxygen it needs, leading to symptoms of anemia.
+Common symptoms include:

-A rash is one of the less common symptoms of anemia, but it can occur.
-Two types of anemia — iron-deficiency anemia and aplastic anemia — can cause a rash that may be confused with eczema.
+Although a rash isn’t a common symptom, it can happen.
+Two types of anemia — iron-deficiency anemia and aplastic anemia — can sometimes cause rashes, which may be mistaken for eczema.

 Iron-Deficiency Anemia Rash

-Iron-deficiency anemia rash can cause itchy skin.
-When you scratch, the skin becomes bumpy, painful, and inflamed.
-Researchers don’t know why iron-deficiency anemia causes a rash, but it could be related to skin thinning.
+Some people with iron-deficiency anemia develop itchy skin.
+Scratching can make your skin sore, bumpy, and inflamed.
+Researchers don’t know why this rash happens, but it could be related to skin thinning caused by low iron levels.

-Iron-deficiency anemia is usually treated with dietary changes and iron supplements.
-Foods that can help include:
+Iron-deficiency anemia is usually treated with iron supplements and dietary changes.
+Helpful foods include:

-• Meat such as beef, ham, lamb, and liver
+• Meats such as beef, ham, lamb, and liver

-• Poultry including chicken, turkey, and duck — particularly dark meat
+• Poultry including chicken, turkey, and duck, especially dark meat

 • Vegetables like spinach, string beans, broccoli, and kale